 Membership in the governing bodies of other organisations: subsidiaries of Nordecon AS (board/council).
+Interests (exceeding 5%) in other companies: none.

 Information on the shares held by the members of the council and board of Nordecon AS is presented in the chapter Share and shareholders.